bxparks/rpn83p/USER_GUIDE.md

 The HP-42S uses a 36-bit *signed* integer for BASE rendering and operations.
 To be honest, I have never been able to fully understand and become comfortable with the HP-42S implementation of the BASE operations.
-First, 36 bits is a strange number, it is not an integer size used by any common microprocessor that I am aware of (8 bits, 16 bits, 32 bits, and 64 bits).
-Second, the HP-42S does not display leading zeros in hexadecimal, octal, or binary modes.
-While this is consistent with the normal decimal mode, I have always found it confusing to see the number of digits in those base modes to constantly change depending on the value.
+First, 36 bits is a strange number, it is not an integer size used by modern microprocessors (8, 16, 32, 64 bits).
+Second, the HP-42S does not display leading zeros in `HEX` `OCT`, or `BIN` modes.
+While this is consistent with the decimal mode, I find it confusing to see the number of rendered bits change depending on its value.

 The RPN83P deviates from the HP-42S by using a 32-bit *unsigned* integer internally, and rendering the various HEX, OCT, and BIN numbers using the same